-Appreciating the good effects of the

-booming of home industry the Davis

-county people were quick to extend a

-hearty invitation to the Manufacturers

-and Merchants' association to make a

-Salt Lake day at the fair, and bring

-the city up.
-A free feed of choice Davis

-county watermelons and choicer Davis

-county peaches and grapes was offered

-as an inducement, served by the pretti-

-est girls the county could muster for

-COMMITTEE IN CHARGE.

-The matter was referred to the boost-

-er committee, and an acceptance was

-promptly forwarded.
-The plan is to

-charter the 2 o'clock Lagoon train

-Thursday, and take along the Juven-

-ile band, just to let the boys get in

-practise tuning up for home industry.

-At the fair there will be a horse rac-

-ing program, and a number of other

-attractions, in addition to the biggest

-kind of an exhibit Davis county can

-possibly put out.
-The boosters have

-promised that 5,000 Salt Lakers will go

-along, and show Davis county the cap-

-ital city wants to see it grow, and

-learn what it has to offer the market

-city on the south.
-It isn't a graft ex-

-cursion for the M. and M. The associa-

-tion passed up all opportunities to re-

-ceive percentages from concessions at

-the fair, and told the Davis county del-

-egation it wanted them to make all the

-money there was in sight.
-Following the policy of the M. and M. excursion-lats there will be good pay in sight for all the hospitalities offered in the in-vaded district, e.cept those which the community itself insists on offering, such as the fruit, feast in this case.
+The occasion is the Davis county fair.
+Appreciating the good effects of the booming of home industry the Davis county people were quick to extend a hearty invitation to the Manufacturers and Merchants' association to make a Sait Lake day at the fair, and bring the city up.
+A free feed of choice Davis county watermelons and choicer Davis county peaches and grapes was offered as an inducement, served by the prettiest girls the county could muster for the tables.

+there weren't any results, because he was still walting to hear from some out of town members, and would not COMMITTEE IN CHARGE. announce his committees till he was The matter was referred to the boostsure they would accept.
+His secretary, too, he has not yet decided upon, iner committee, and an acceptance was tending to submit the names of the canpromptly forwarded.
+The plan is to didates to the executive committee, charter the 2 o'clock Lagoon train when it is chosen.
+Thursday, and take along the Juven-KEARNS WANTS TO GO BACK. fle band, just to let the boys get in In the American party the center of activity is not at party headquarters practise tuning up for home industry.
+At the fair there will be a horse racthis week, but at the East South Temple street mansion where Silver King ing program, and a number of other dollars have been transformed into attractions, in addition to the biggest kind of an exhibit Davis county can possibly put out.
+The boosters have promised that 5,000 Salt Lakers will go along, and show Davis county the capital city wants to see it grow, and learn what it has to offer the market city on the south.
+It isn't a graft excursion for the M. and M. The association passed up all opportunities to receive percentages from concessions at the fair, and told the Davis county delegation it wanted them to make all the oney there was in sight.
+Following the policy of the M. and M. excursion-ists there will be good pay in sight for all the hospitalities offered in the invaded district, except those which the community itself insists on offering, such as the fruit feast in this case.

-CHEAP MATE SECURED.
+CHEAP RATE SECURED.